y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 26, 2022</time> Continued with Week 2 and got 100% on the practice quiz!

 - <time>Aug 25, 2022</time> Continued with Week 2 and learnt about [the Hessian](https://machinelearningmastery.com/a-gentle-introduction-to-hessian-matrices/).

 - <time>Aug 24, 2022</time> Continued with Week 2.